savingads/Recently_Archived_Ads/README.md

             - Describes what could have prevented the ad from loading when replaying the containing web page
 5. Partially_Archived_Ads
     - Similar to the All_Ads_Seperated_By_Crawler sheet except these ads are not fully archived and are missing most of the resources needed when replaying the ad

+## All Comments_For_Archived_Ads Spreadsheet.pdf
+Google Doc (most recent version): [All Comments For Archived Ads Spreadsheet](https://docs.google.com/document/d/1Vze0k3HUmhStlhbuL36ZTI34g6OngM1Ffog_PioM83g/edit?usp=sharing)

+This document contains most of the notes associated with the advertisments that were archived.